ALMIS Method and Short Stem - Perfect Combination for the Hip

 Benefits of the ALMIS approach

-Shorter operating time and faster recovery:
+Shorter operation time and faster recovery:

 Muscle and tissue preservation: